Joe Biden 2020: Biden Book Deal Hints At Presidential Run vs. Trump? Odds Makers Can See It Happening

 In his second book of the deal, Biden will also reportedly discuss his reasons for not entering the 2016 presidential election and possibly hint towards his future plans in politics.

-“We’re so deeply honored to be the publisher of these books by Vice President and Dr. Biden,” Bob Miller of Flatiron Books said in a statement.“The vice president’s book promises to give us all a deeper understanding of recent political history, but it will clearly also be a book about the values that have given the vice president strength in both good times and bad.”
+“We’re so deeply honored to be the publisher of these books by Vice President and Dr. Biden,” Bob Miller of Flatiron Books said in a statement.
+“The vice president’s book promises to give us all a deeper understanding of recent political history, but it will clearly also be a book about the values that have given the vice president strength in both good times and bad.”

 With all of the rumblings of Biden possibly throwing his hat in the ring to become the 46th President of the United States, odds makers are taking notice — even two and a half years in advance.

-Sports book Paddy Power has Joe Biden currently listed at 18/1 odds to win the US Presidency as of April 6, which is up from his 20/1 odds just a little over a month ago.
-Just by staying in the limelight every now and then could make Biden a serious contender in 2020, however, it won’t be easy for Biden to defeat President Trump, if Trump chooses to run for a second term.
+Sports book Paddy Power has Joe Biden currently listed at 18/1 odds to win the U.S. Presidency as of April 6, which is up from his 20/1 odds just a little over a month ago.
+Just by staying in the limelight every now and then could make Biden a serious contender in 2020, however, it won’t be easy for Biden to defeat President Trump — if Trump chooses to run for a second term.

-If Trump can successfully lower taxes and come through with a more affordable health care plan for everyone as he has promised, he may be able to punch his ticket and be an eight year President.
-If Biden did make a Presidential run in 2020, history will not be on his side.
-Since Ronald Reagan took the oath of office in 1981, he along with every President who followed have won back-to-back terms.
+If Trump can successfully lower taxes and come through with a more affordable health care plan for everyone as he has promised, he may be able to punch his ticket and be an eight-year president.
+If Biden did make a presidential run in 2020, history will not be on his side.
+Since Ronald Reagan took the oath of office in 1981, he along with every president who followed have won back-to-back terms.

 Trump is the overwhelming favorite to win the 2020 election with 6/4 odds.
-The 2020 Presidential election is scheduled to take place on Tuesday, November 3, 2020.
+The 2020 presidential election is scheduled to take place on Tuesday, November 3, 2020.

 [Featured Image by Win McNamee/Getty Images]